gerharddev/oof_habits_project/OOFPP_Habits_Phase3/README.md

 **Analysis cli commands**

-_Show all the tracked habits_ (Habit that was completed at least once)
+_Show all the tracked habits_ (Habit that was completed at least once.
+The testing data has habits that was not completed.)

 ```
 python main.py analyse-tracked-habits